 The business leader, Peter Drucker said, “The greatest danger in times of turbulence is not the turbulence; it is to act with yesterday’s logic.”
 We’ve all heard and used this definition of insanity: “The sign of insanity is doing the same old things over and over and expecting different results each time.”
 The tendency of church leaders is to say, “We have always done it this way.”

 A major danger of refusing to change is the things we hold on to control us.
 In 50-plus years of full-time ministry, I have noted numerous signs in the lives of preachers, elders, deacons, and teachers that they have not changed in areas where expediency guides instead of a “thus says the Lord.”
 Here is a quick bullet list of some of these areas leaders refuse to let go:

-- Traditions which guide how things are done, both in structure, time, evaluating, and measures of success (cf. mark 7:7, 9).
+- Traditions guide how things are done, both in structure, time, evaluating, and measures of success (cf. Mark 7:7, 9).

 - Habits in approach to teaching, preaching, behavior, and how they deal with any issue that arises.

 - Sadly, some leaders live behind a wall of fear, worrying about what others will think or what if we fail attitudes.

 - Stuck in the same old routines which are expressed in prayers, speech patterns, response to questions, etc.